 Direct mail marketing campaigns can become expensive if not executed correctly, and especially during times of economic hardship, it is particularly important to back up marketing decisions with solid numbers.
 The most commonly accepted method of quantifying the success of a direct mail campaign is to calculate its Return on Investment (ROI).
 It’s not enough to simply know how much a campaign costs up-front; you also need to know how much revenue that campaign brought in, to determine whether or not it was financially worth the investment.
-Let’s walk through the process of calculating your direct mail ROI.
+Let’s walk through the process of calculating your direct mail marketing ROI.

-The first and most important step in calculating your direct mail ROI is to set up some method of tracking responses to your campaign.
+The first and most important step in calculating your direct mail marketing ROI is to set up some method of tracking responses to your campaign.
 Unlike email marketing, direct mail marketing does not inherently offer tracking metrics like open rates and click-throughs, so it can be more difficult to find out exactly what kinds of responses your campaign is eliciting.

 Luckily, there are a few tried-and-true solutions to this dilemma.
 One is to employ a unique phone number for your direct mail campaign and track how many people call the line.
 You can also direct people to an online landing page that is specific to this campaign.
 Finally, you can advertise a promotional code that only appears on your direct mail piece.
 The key to all of these methods is exclusivity; whether you choose a unique phone number, a landing page, or a promo code, people should only be able to access them through your direct mail piece.
 If anyone can stumble onto your campaign’s landing page by accident, then the tracking process will be ineffective.